ros2/rosbag2/README.md

 $ ros2 launch record_all.launch.xml
 ```

-You can also invoke the `play` and `record` functionalities as nodes.
-Nodes `player` and `recorder` are available in `rosbag2_transport` package.
+You can also invoke the `play` and `record` functionalities provided by `rosbag2_transport` package as nodes.
 The advantage to use this invocation strategy is that the Python layer handling the `ros2 bag` CLI is completely skipped.

 ```python
 import launch